Assassins (musical): Productions

 Roundabout Theatre Company's Broadway production was originally scheduled for 2001 but was postponed to April 22, 2004, because the content was sensitive in light of the events of the September 11 attacks.
 After 101 performances at Studio 54, Assassins closed on July 18, 2004.
 Directed by Joe Mantello, with musical staging by Jonathan Butterell, Neil Patrick Harris starred in the roles of The Balladeer and Lee Harvey Oswald, with Marc Kudisch in an extended role as The Proprietor.
 Michael Cerveris played John Wilkes Booth, for which he received a Tony Award.
 The 2004 production was noted for a coup de théâtre: the Zapruder film of the assassination of John F. Kennedy projected onto Lee Harvey Oswald's T-shirt by projection designer Elaine J. McCarthy.
 On December 3, 2012, the Broadway cast reunited for a special benefit.
 Annaleigh Ashford stood in for Mary Catherine Garrison.

 Other professional productions have included a 2006 production at Crucible Theatre, Sheffield, a 2008 production which ran from January 23 to February 2, 2008, at the Landor Theatre, London, The South African premiere opened in December 2008 as the inaugural production of the NewSpace Theatre in Cape Town.
 This production was directed by Fred Abrahamse with a South African cast including Marcel Meyer as John Wilkes Booth, Riaan Norval as Lee Harvey Oswald, David Dennis as Charles J. Guiteau and Anthea Thompson as Sara Jane Moore.
 A 2010 production in Toronto by BirdLand Theatre and Talk is Free Theatre won the Dora Mavor Moore Award for Outstanding Production in the Musical Theatre Division.

-The Union Theatre, London produced Assassins in July 2010, which went on the win Best (overall) Production at The Off West End Awards.
+The Union Theatre, London produced Assassins in July 2010, and would received the Offie for Best (overall) Production.
 It was staged and directed by Michael Strassen.
 It attained Show of the Week and Critics choice in Time Out.